sepehrpg/cryptoPrediction/README.md

-# Bitcoin Price Prediction Project Documentation
+# Bitcoin Price Prediction Project
+---

+## 🚀 Project Vision: Toward a Robo-Advisory Platform

+This Bitcoin prediction project is a stepping stone toward a larger vision I've been pursuing through my earlier personal finance app — [Dinaromall](https://sepehrpg.ir/portfolio/dinaromall).

+The ultimate goal is to build an AI-powered personal financial assistant — a Robo-Adviser that empowers users to:

+- Manage their day-to-day finances
+- Receive data-driven investment insights
+- Predict market trends in crypto and beyond
+- Make informed, personalized investment decisions

+This is why I chose Bitcoin price forecasting for this machine learning project.
+It serves as a proof-of-concept for integrating predictive models into a larger intelligent platform that can one day support financial well-being and investment planning for everyday users.

+While my current knowledge in areas like model tuning, feature engineering, and data pipelines is still developing, each step I take is bringing me closer to that vision.

 ## Overview

-This Jupyter Notebook project is focused on **Bitcoin price prediction** using four different machine learning models:
+The core implementation of this Bitcoin price prediction project is available in the [BtcPrediction Notebook](https://github.com/sepehrpg/cryptoPrediction/blob/main/BtcPrediction.ipynb) and modular Python files within this repository.
+It combines 3 machine learning models into a unified, extensible pipeline:
 - Linear Regression
 - XGBoost
 - LSTM (Long Short-Term Memory)

-The dataset is collected using the Yahoo Finance API (`yfinance`) and includes 5 years of historical BTC-USD OHLCV data.
+The dataset is collected using the Yahoo Finance API (`yfinance`).

 The project follows a modular structure, with each component such as data collection, preprocessing, modeling, and evaluation defined in separate Python scripts.